KhronosGroup/SPIRV-LLVM-Translator/README.md

 ## Build Instructions

-Master branch of this repo is aimed to be buildable with the latest LLVM version.
+The `master` branch of this repo is aimed to be buildable with the latest LLVM `master` or `trunk` revision.

 ### Build with pre-installed LLVM